What Is The California Motorcyclist Safety Program?

 Lane Splitting

-One common safety concern that pertains specifically to motorcyclists is that of lane splitting.
+One common safety concern that specifically pertains to motorcyclists is lane splitting.
 Lane splitting occurs when motorcyclists drive between lanes of traffic, usually when other vehicles have slowed.

-Effective January 1, 2017, section 21658.1 was placed in the California Vehicle Code and describes the laws around lane splitting.
+Effective January 1, 2017, Section 21658.1 was added to the California Vehicle Code describing the laws regarding lane splitting.
 Here is section 21658.1 in its entirety:

 21658.1 (a) For the purposes of this section, “lane splitting” means driving a motorcycle, as defined in Section 400, that has two wheels in contact with the ground, between rows of stopped or moving vehicles in the same lane, including on both divided and undivided streets, roads, or highways.

-(b) The Department of the California Highway Patrol may develop educational guidelines relating to lane splitting in a manner that would ensure the safety of the motorcyclist and the drivers and passengers of the surrounding vehicles.
+(b) The Department of the California Highway Patrol may develop educational guidelines relating to lane splitting in a manner that can help keep the motorcyclist and the drivers and passengers of the surrounding vehicles safe.

 Lane Splitting Safety Tips - Arash law - AK Blog - 2-min